seanzhangkx8/ConvoKit/doc/source/parliament.rst

 * is_question: whether the utterance is a question
 * is_answer: whether the utterance is an answer to a question
 * pair_idx: index of the question-answer pair
-* is_incubent: whether the user is an Incumbent
+* is_incubent: whether the speaker is an Incumbent
-* is_minister: whether the user is a Minister
+* is_minister: whether the speaker is a Minister
-* is_oppn: whether the user is from the opposition party
+* is_oppn: whether the speaker is from the opposition party
-* party: party affiliation of the user
+* party: party affiliation of the speaker
 * parsed: parsed version of the utterance text, represented as a SpaCy Doc